tinko26/ao/docs/code/index.md

 Kernel functions cannot be implemented thoroughly without hardware-specific features, such as instructions for masking interrupts.
 In order to achieve a separation of hardware-agnostic modules nonetheless, the `ao` and `ao_sys` packages contain abstract modules.
 These modules declare necessary functions, but do not define them.

-For example, the `ao_break.h` module declares, but does not define, a function that executes a software breakpoint.
+For example, the `ao_break.h` module declares, but does not define, a function that executes a breakpoint.

 ```c
 void ao_break();